TheNexusAvenger/Nexus-VR-Character-Model/README.md

 Both issues and pull requests are accepted for this project.

 ## License
-Nexus Button is available under the terms of the MIT License.
+Nexus VR Character Model is available under the terms of the MIT License.
 See [LICENSE](LICENSE) for details.